 1And it came to pass when he went into the house of one of the rulers of the Pharisees on a Sabbath to eat bread, that they were watching him closely.

-2And Look!, there was before him a certain man who had the dropsy.
+2And Look!
+There was before him a certain man whose body was swollen.

 3And Jesus answering spoke to the lawyers and Pharisees, saying, “Is it lawful to heal on the Sabbath, or not?”

 4But they held their peace.
 And he took hold of him, and healed him, and let him go.

 5And he said to them, “Which of you having a son or an ox that has fallen into a well, will not immediately pull him out on a Sabbath day?”

 6And they could not reply to these things.

 7And he began speaking a parable to those who were invited, when he observed how they chose the places of honor, saying to them,